Bar council chief’s murder: Cop who took victim to hospital to be questioned

-THE AGRA police, investigating the murder case of Uttar Pradesh Bar Council chairperson Darvesh Singh Yadav that took place inside the Agra district court Wednesday, will question a police inspector who was near the spot and had taken the victim to the hospital.
+The Agra police, investigating the murder case of Uttar Pradesh Bar Council chairperson Darvesh Singh Yadav that took place inside the Agra district court Wednesday, will question a police inspector who was near the spot and had taken the victim to hospital.

-The inspector, Satish Yadav, is posted in the office of Superintendent of Police in Mainpuri district and senior officials said he was absent from duty without permission on Wednesday.
+The inspector, Satish Yadav, is posted in the office of Superintendent of police in Mainpuri district and senior officials said he was absent from duty without permission Wednesday.
 An inquiry was also ordered against him for being missing without permission while on duty in Mainpuri.

 Police have learnt Satish Yadav and the victim knew each other and the incident occurred a few minutes after he (Satish Yadav) left the spot after meeting Darvesh Singh Yadav.